christoph-karpowicz/db_watcher/README.md

 The `driverPath` mapping is optional and is an easier way of adding a JDBC driver to the classpath; when specified, the relevant driver class will be loaded at runtime, without the need of using the `cp` flag in the `java` command.
 The provided value has to be an absolute path.

 There are two available mappings in the `settings` dictionary:
+`operationsMinimum` - the number of operations that will remain in the audit table after the deletion caused by the exceeded limit.
 `operationsLimit` - the maximum number of operations stored in the audit table.
-When this limit is reached, Dbw will automatically delete the given number of records from the audit table.
+When this limit is reached, Dbw will automatically delete the given number of records reduced by the `operationsMinimum` value the from the audit table.
-`operationsMinimum` - the number of operations that will remain in the audit table after deletion caused by the exceeded limit.
-To further explain the mappings described above, if for example `operationsLimit` is set to 10,000 and the `operationsMinimum` is 100, the operations count in the audit table will have to reach 10,100 until Dbw deletes 10,000 first records specified in `operationsLimit`.
-Effectively the limit is 10,100, because we're taking into account the minimum number of records that must remain in the audit table.
+To further explain the mappings described above, if for example `operationsLimit` is set to 10 000, the `operationsMinimum` is 100 and the registered operations count reaches 10 000, then 9 900 operations will be deleted from the audit table.

 ## Usage